Assistant Dean for Equity, Diversity, and Inclusion and Assistant Professor

 Adolescent dating violence; youth violence prevention; Prisoner reentry in Newark, NJ.

-Dr. Lassiter is currently the Assistant Dean for Public Health Practice, Diversity and Inclusion and an Assistant Professor in the Department of Urban-Global Public Health.
+Dr. Lassiter is currently the Assistant Dean for Diversity, Equity, and Inclusion and an Assistant Professor in the Department of Urban-Global Public Health.
 She is a graduate of the Rutgers School of Public Health (MPH, 2003) and the Rutgers School of Nursing - Urban Systems (PhD, 2012).
 The focus of her dissertation was examining the relationship between dating/sexual violence and health risk behaviors among White, Black, and Hispanic female adolescents, using data from the 2009 National Youth Risk Behavior Survey and the 2009 New York City Youth Risk Behavior Survey.

 Region II Health Equity Council Prevention of Youth Violence Advisory Board, Union County, NJ City of Newark, Mayor’s Children’s Cabinet, Health Subcommittee, Newark, NJ Newark Community Collaborative Board, The University of Illinois at Urbana-Champaign School of Social Work, Urbana, IL